 Autumn in Grand Junction is filled with clear, crisp mornings and warm, sunny days bursting with color.
 As evenings saunter in, the air turns cool and the skies fill with stars.
 A handful of autumn events make this time of year in Grand Junction even more special.

 The much-anticipated Colorado Mountain Winefest is one of the area's signature events and includes grape stomping, special Winemaker Dinners, seminars for curious wine aficionados, an Enstrom Chocolates & Wine Tasting event and much more.
-Celebrate the annual grape harvest September 17-20, 2015 and taste some wonderful Grand Valley-grown wines.
+Celebrate the annual grape harvest September 17-20, 2015 and taste some wonderful Grand Junction-grown wines.